nickmflorin/sportbook/README.md

 $ which postgres
 ```

-If the result of the command is a directory (usually `/usr/local/bin/postgres`), then it is already installed and you
+If the result of the command is a directory (usually `/usr/local/bin/postgres`, if installed via [homebrew]), then it is
-can proceed to the next step.
-If not, simply install [postgres]:
+already installed and you can proceed to the next step.
+If not, simply install [postgres] via [homebrew]:

 ```bash
 $ brew install postgres